- Our ESG Strategy

-Our environmental philosophy is centred on our commitment to being a responsible company at the forefront of environmental efforts within the dry bulk shipping industry.
+Our environmental philosophy is centred on our commitment to being a responsible company at the forefront of environmental efforts within dry bulk shipping.

 We have embedded across our global footprint at sea and ashore environmental programmes and initiatives that embrace environmental stewardship and, specifically, serve to reduce our atmospheric emissions, marine discharges and resource consumption.
 Broadly speaking, we achieve this by:

-- Adopting environmentally-friendly technologies and practices across our business
+- Adopting environmentally-friendly and energy-efficient technologies and practices across our business

 - Pursuing environmental initiatives at sea and on land that meet or go beyond what is required of us by law and regulations

-- Promoting more modest practices even if they only bring relatively small benefits to the environment, as we believe group-wide and individual contributions make a difference
+- Promoting more modest practices even if they bring only small benefits to the environment, as even individual contributions make a difference

-Our active fleet renewal programme, whereby new ships incorporate increasingly fuel-efficient design and are equipped with the latest innovations and technical enhancements that reduce atmospheric emissions and marine discharges.
-Operational measures embraced by our employees include training and defined policies and practices such as reducing electricity consumption, water and other materials, and recycling.
+Environmental measures embraced by our employees at sea and ashore include training and defined policies and practices such as reducing our consumption of electricity, water and other materials, and recycling.